dearlordylord/blog/src/content/blog/negative-space-is-misunderstood.md

 You can imagine that it becomes pretty bothersome to check it every time!
 You indeed need a lot of discipline in your team to maintain this practice.
 Still, this example is just a basic one; it becomes much more intricate when you have more complex structures.

 There’s in fact a term for this.
-It’s called Shotgun Parsing and was coined a while ago by a Haskell enthusiast [Lexi Lambda](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) .
+It’s called "Shotgun parsing" and was coined a while ago by a Haskell enthusiast Lexi Lambda[^3].

 > Shotgun parsing is a programming antipattern whereby parsing and input-validating code is mixed with and spread across processing code—throwing a cloud of checks at the input, and hoping, without any systematic justification, that one or another would catch all the “bad” cases.